 Investing in the ADSs involves risks.
-See "Risk Factors" beginning on page S-8 for factors you should consider before buying the ADSs.
+See "Risk Factors" beginning on page S-26 for factors you should consider before buying the ADSs.

 I-Mab is not an operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries based in China and the United States.
 We and our subsidiaries face various legal and operational risks and uncertainties related to doing business in Mainland China.
 A significant part of our business operations in China are conducted through our subsidiaries in the PRC, and we and our subsidiaries are subject to complex and evolving PRC laws and regulations.
 For example, we and our subsidiaries in the PRC face risks associated with regulatory approvals on offshore offerings and the lack of PCAOB inspection on our auditors, which may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
-These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
-For a detailed description of risks related to doing business in China, see the section titled "Risk Factors" in this prospectus supplement, and our most recent annual report on Form 20-F and Exhibit 99.3 to our current report on Form 6-K furnished with the SEC on November 12, 2021, each of which is incorporated herein by reference.
+We also face risk associated with anti-monopoly regulatory actions, oversight on cybersecurity, data privacy and personal information.
+These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or be of little or no value.
+For a detailed description of risks related to doing business in China, see the section titled "Risk Factors" in this prospectus supplement, and our most recent annual report on Form 20-F and Exhibit 99.3 to our current report on Form 6-K furnished with the SEC at 4:02 P.M.
+(Eastern Time) on November 12, 2021, each of which is incorporated herein by reference.